moigonzalez/parrotify-cli/README.md

   Options:

     -V, --version             output the version number
-    -b --base [base]          Base parrot to use
+    -w --wizard               Use the wizard (inquirer) to create your custom parrot ⚡️ -b --base [base]          Base parrot to use
     -o --overlay [overlay]    Image to place on top of the parrot -p --position [position]  Position of the overlay (face, hand or hat)